National Ethnic Disability Alliance

 हिंसा, दुर्व्यवहार, अवलेहना और शोषण क्या है?Published: 2020

 डिसेबि ल्टी रॉयल कमी शन क्या करता है?Published: 2020

 Username or email *

-Andrea is a writer and researcher with a Bachelor’s degree in Psychology and a background in mental health policy.
-Their previous position was as a Data and Policy Officer at the National Mental Health Commission, where they worked to improve service access and outcomes for people with mental health conditions at a federal level.
-Prior to this, they co-authored the report It’s Tough Out There which examined suicide prevention programs for workers in high-risk industries, and has volunteered as an ESL coach for parents with young children.
+Andrea is a writer and researcher with a degree in psychology and a background in mental health policy.
+Their previous position was as a Data and Policy Officer at the National Mental Health Commission.
+Prior to this, they co-authored the report It’s Tough Out There which examined suicide prevention programs for workers in high-risk industries, and has volunteering experience as an ESL coach for parents with young children.

 Andrea identifies as a neurodivergent person with lived experience of a mental health condition, and is a child of immigrant parents from non-English speaking backgrounds.
 At NEDA Andrea is part of our policy team, and also our project officer for the Embrace Multicultural Mental Health project.